NeziaReal/autoparry/README.md

 This library has been tested and works with:
 - ✅ Synapse X / Synapse Z
-- ✅ Script-Ware
+- ✅ Wave
-- ✅ Krnl
+- ✅ Argon(My Exploit)
-- ✅ Fluxus
+- ✅ Potassium
 - ✅ Arceus X (Mobile)
 - ✅ Delta (iOS)